rymdkraftverk/level1/docs/api/init.md

 l1.init(app, options)
 ```

-Initializes level1.
-Needs to be called before any other `l1` function calls.
+Gives `level1` a reference to your `PIXI.Application` object.
+Required to be called before any function calls that involves Pixi, such as `l1.resize`

 ## Arguments